kellylab/viral-protein-function-plm/README.md

 using the faa_prediction.sh script the embedding and classifier can be run from the command line with the first argument provided being a protein fasta file (e.g. example.faa) and the second argument provided being the name of an output directory (e.g. example_out)

         bash faa_prediction.sh example.faa example_out

-Notes:
--- must be run with osx-64 packages for the embedding procedure.
-(Relevant if using an ARM64 Apple Silicon chip)
--- bio-transformers package has a numpy conflict with tensorflow so the faa_prediction.sh script utilizes two separate conda environments.

 Citation:
 Flamholz, Z.N., Biller, S.J. & Kelly, L. Large language models improve annotation of prokaryotic viral proteins.
 Nat Microbiol (2024). https://doi.org/10.1038/s41564-023-01584-8